Skip to main content

 • Slightly lacking in high-end detail

-It's hard to beat Sony's flagship WF-1000XM4 earbuds for an overall superb listening experience.
-Sony has thrown the kitchen sink at these buds.
-Now with proper water resistance for workouts, wireless charging, and Sony's own LDAC Bluetooth codec for wireless hi-res audio performance, they're the whole package.
+Even with the new kid in town, the latest Sony WF-1000XM5s, it's still hard to beat Sony's WF-1000XM4 earbuds for an overall superb listening experience.
+Sony threw the kitchen sink at these buds, adding proper water resistance for workouts, wireless charging, and Sony's own LDAC Bluetooth codec for wireless hi-res audio performance, they're the whole package.

 Sound quality has always been a Sony strength, and the XM4 continue this tradition with even richer bass.
 There's a warmth and resonance to the low end on these buds that benefits a variety of music genres, especially with string instrument- and drum-centric styles like jazz, classical, and even EDM.
 Sony made the decision to equip the XM4 with foam eartips as opposed to the usual silicone style.
 This increases comfort and provides an excellent and secure seal, but it also has a slight tendency to rob the high frequencies of precision.